 {316}

-them *these warnings;* we should be right in applying to them the doctrine which Paul applies (@Acts 17); there he preaches *to the world,* here he speaks to *professors.* It is not exactly the inhabitants of the countries in which the gospel has been preached who are the Gentiles &#8220;brought to light,&#8221; only the light is come there to bring them into light; but it is the countries of the baptised, where Christianity is professed.
+them *these warnings*; we should be right in applying to them the doctrine which Paul applies (@Acts 17); there he preaches *to the world*, here he speaks to *professors*.
+It is not exactly the inhabitants of the countries in which the gospel has been preached who are the Gentiles "brought to light", only the light is come there to bring them into light; but it is the countries of the baptised, where Christianity is professed.
 In theory, all the Gentiles have been brought into light.
 God takes knowledge of them.
-Therefore the apostle can say to the Colossians, &#8220;The gospel which is come unto you as it is in all the world, and brings forth fruit&#8221;; but as to the position of responsibility as a body, that is realised where they have been Christianised.
+Therefore the apostle can say to the Colossians, "The gospel which is come unto you as it is in all the world, and brings forth fruit"; but as to the position of responsibility as a body, that is realised where they have been Christianised.

-As to the disappearing of the contrast (p.
-37) between the unbelief of the Jews, and the Gentiles standing by faith, there is no such thing.
-If the faith spoken of were the faith of an individual, there could be no cutting off; but the apostle points out the principle upon which the standing is, and that by which a falling may take place, in order to shew that as the Jews enjoying certain privileges lost them *through unbelief,* a similar thing would befall the Gentiles as to their privileges, if they should be found in the same *position of unbelief.* This is clear enough, I think.
-The apostle speaks not of those &#8220;standing by faith&#8221; in order to shew that those who *were* would be cut off, but to shew the principle upon which they stood, and that if, on the contrary, that failed, they would be cut off.
+As to the disappearing of the contrast (page 37) between the unbelief of the Jews, and the Gentiles standing by faith, there is no such thing.
+If the faith spoken of were the faith of an individual, there could be no cutting off; but the apostle points out the principle upon which the standing is, and that by which a falling may take place, in order to shew that as the Jews enjoying certain privileges lost them *through unbelief*, a similar thing would befall the Gentiles as to their privileges, if they should be found in the same *position of unbelief*.
+This is clear enough, I think.
+The apostle speaks not of those "standing by faith" in order to shew that those who were would be cut off, but to shew the principle upon which they stood, and that if, on the contrary, that failed, they would be cut off.
 Now as to a true believer, that could not ever be; but for him who was in the enjoyment of privileges, who was in the goodness of God as to his position, but who had not faith, the same thing which had happened to the Jews in similar circumstances might happen to him.
 It is in such persons that these warnings ever find their fulfilment.

 With regard to what is said in pages 37 and 38, the question is not about reception, but about cutting off.
 As to the administration of things on earth (and that is what the apostle is occupied with here) Simon Magus was received.
 On pages 38 and 39 I have nothing to add.
 Only besides @Colossians 1: 6, already quoted, I shall call attention to @1 Timothy 2: 5 - 7, which is a well-known abstraction of the apostle.
-What follows is only a confusion of the three distinct cases&#8212;of the world, of Christendom, and of believers&#8212;already pointed out in my first reply to Mr. Olivier, and of which he only quotes
+What follows is only a confusion of the three distinct cases -- of the world, of Christendom, and of believers -- already pointed out in my first reply to Mr. Olivier, and of which he only quotes